Max Wenner: Biography

-A Limburg paper reported that Wenner was thought to be "secretive and sometimes strange" and that he frequently traveled by air, to "Iceland and Switzerland repeatedly, but especially Germany."
+A Limburg paper reported that Wenner was thought to be "secretive and sometimes strange" and that he frequently travelled by air, to "Iceland and Switzerland repeatedly, but especially Germany."
 Writing in March 1937, a New Zealand paper reported, "In the neighbourhood he had the reputation of a man of mystery.
 He was reserved and uncommunicative and it was believed that he chose to live at Batchcott Hall because of its remoteness...There was one mysterious thing in Max Wenner's life—a room in his Shropshire mansion to which servants were denied access.
 A kind of attic, it was always locked.
 It is believed to have contained cases and boxes in which Wenner's private papers were stored."